remal-gradle-plugins/merge-resources/README.md

 ### `**/package-info.class`

-The file with the most number of package annotations is taken.
+The file with the biggest number of package annotations is taken.

-For the other files, there is a check that validates that their package annotations present in the result file.
+For the other files, there is a check that validates their package annotations present in the result file.

 ### `**/module-info.class`